Certificate IV in Hospitality

 - Leadership, management and operational skills in the hospitality context

-Upon satisfactory completion of the first 20 weeks, learners will be provided with unpaid practical placement in the industry where they will be required to complete a minimum of 36 shifts, usually at the rate of one shift per week.
+Upon satisfactory completion of the first 18 weeks, learners will be able to undertake practical placement in the industry where they will be required to complete a minimum of 36 shifts, usually at the rate of one shift per week.
 Due to the competency based nature of the course, the frequency of shifts may be altered if mutually agreed to by all parties.
 Such a change may also alter the delivery period of the qualification.

 Learners may be required to undertake some self-paced learning, which on average will be up to 14 hours per week.